 Check the fluid level with the differential at normal operating temperature and the vehicle sitting on level ground.
 Remove the differential fluid filler bolt and washer and carefully feel inside the bolt hole with your finger.
 The fluid level should be up to the edge of the bolt hole.
 If it is not, slowly add fluid until it starts to run out of the hole.

-Use a SAE 90 viscosity hypoid gear oil, API service classified GL5 or GL6 only, in the differential.
+Use an SAE 90 viscosity hypoid gear oil.
+API service classified GL5 or GL6 only, in the differential.

-Put a new washer on the filler bolt, then reinstall the filler bolt.
+Put a new washer on the filler bolt. then reinstall the filler bolt.
 Tighten it securely.
-Tightening torque: 33 lbf·ft (45 N·m , 4.6 kgf·m)
+Tightening torque: 33 lbf-ft (45 N·m, 4.6 kgf·m)

 The differential should be drained and refilled with new fluid according to the time and distance recommendations in the maintenance schedule.
-Check the fluid level in the reservoirs monthly.
-There are two reservoirs.
-They are: